Ichiniro/dotfiles/README.md

 # How to use the main script

 The script in charge of set the desktop colors is located in `.config/polybar/scripts/pywal_Complete.sh` you can use it from there.
 It is also aliased in my `.zshrc` file as `rice`.
 It's very easy to use.
 You just need to invoke the script and pass it a wallpaper of your choice as first parameter.
 If you want it to generate a light color scheme a second parameter is required, I usually use `-l` but in fact it doesn't matter.
-I'll improve the script later because for now it is a little but crappy.
+I'll improve the script later because for now it is a little ~~bit~~ much crappy.

 ### Examples